Accessible Widget

 -Cuts to Disability Programs cost jobs, Calgary Herald, article May 29th, 2013.

-Many more links and opinions from Albertans can also be found on our facebook page.
+Many more links and opinions from Albertans can also be found on our Facebook page.

-warrant in any way any materials, information, goods, or services available through such linked sites or any privacy or other practices of such sites.
-We grant you a nonexclusive, nontransferable, limited right to access, use, and display the Web site and the materials provided hereon, provided that you comply fully with these Terms and Conditions of Use.
+As you know, links to external sources are provided solely as a courtesy to our Website visitors.
+We are not responsible for and do not endorse or warrant in any way any materials, information, goods, or services available through such linked sites or any privacy or other practices of such sites.
+We grant you a nonexclusive, nontransferable, limited right to access, use, and display the Website and the materials provided hereon, provided that you comply fully with these Terms and Conditions of Use.
 The information on the Web site may be changed without notice and is not guaranteed to be complete, correct, or up-to-date.

 No comments: